vairafiq/the-intelligent/readme.txt

 == 🔔🔔🔔 Coming soon... ==

-* Integration with most popular soluations
+* Integration with most popular solutions

 == Contribute to The Intelligent – Automate WooCommerce Up-Sells and Cross-Sells with Machine Learning AI ==